JasonCraftsCode/dynamodb-datamodel/README.md

 [![npm type definitions](https://img.shields.io/npm/types/dynamodb-datamodel)](https://img.shields.io/npm/types/dynamodb-datamodel)
 [![npm](https://img.shields.io/npm/l/dynamodb-datamodel.svg)](https://www.npmjs.com/package/dynamodb-datamodel)

-**NOTE:** This project is in BETA.
+**NOTE:** This project is in BETA and is constantly being updated.
 Please submit [issues/feedback](https://github.com/JasonCraftsCode/dynamodb-datamodel/issues).

 The **DynamoDB DataModel** is a javascript and typescript library to simplify working with single table designs on [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
 The goal is to be able to easily map an object model into a table based storage model and provide operations for conditions and updates.

 ## Why

-While developing a side project using single table design I found I was frequenly writting simular code to map model data to and from table data.
-Additional writing update and condition expressions was combersome.
+While developing a side project using single table design I found I was frequently writing similar code to map model data to and from table data.
+Additional writing update and condition expressions was cumbersome.
 I looked around to see if there was an npm package, including [@aws/dynamodb-data-mapper](https://github.com/awslabs/dynamodb-data-mapper-js), [@awspilot/dynamodb](https://github.com/awspilot/dynamodb-oop) project, [@baseprime's dynamodb](https://github.com/baseprime/dynamodb), [jeremydaly's dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) and others.

 This is not a Object-Relational Mapping (ORM) module, so it doesn't use any SQL concepts.
-Many SQL concepts don't directly apply to NoSQL data bases like dynamodb, so this tool focuses on the unique capibility of dynamodb.
+Many SQL concepts don't directly apply to NoSQL data bases like dynamodb, so this tool focuses on the unique capabilities of dynamodb.

 This is also not a table management module, since with single table design the table will be created by CloudFormation.
 This module solely focused on reading and writing table and index data.

 ## Features

-- **Typescript support** - Model and table data can be modeled as typescript intefaces to provide compiler checks and code editor autocomplete.
-Module is also written in typescript so typings are always up todate.
+- **Typescript support** - Model and table data can be modeled as typescript interfaces to provide compiler checks and code editor autocomplete.
+Module is also written in typescript so typings are always up to date.
 - **Bidirectional data mapping** - Maps model data to and from table data.
-- **Extensible data mapping** - Consumers can define new model types (refered to as Field) and the bidirectional data mapping, update and conditions expressions for that type.
+- **Extensible data mapping** - Consumers can define new model types (referred to as Field) and the bidirectional data mapping, update and conditions expressions for that type.
 - **Easy to use condition expressions** -
 - **Easy to use update expressions** -
 - **Composable and extensible components** -